 Coordination

-How agents coordinate through shared graph state, branches, and hooks.
+How agents coordinate through shared graph state, branches, and explicit read and write workflows.

 Agent coordination is the problem of getting multiple agents to work together without stepping on each other or requiring a central orchestrator to manage every interaction.
 Omnigraph solves this by making the graph itself the coordination surface.